jon-brandy/jon-brandy/README.md

 * ✉️  You can contact me at [saputranicolas96@gmail.com](mailto:saputranicolas96@gmail.com)
 * 🧠  I'm learning BurpSuite, JavaScript, and React JS.
 * 🤝  I'm open to collaborating on Web Project.
-* ⚡  Big fans of Peaky Blinders series.
+* ⚡  Big fan of Peaky Blinders series.

 ### Skills